 After waiting for 7 days, I checked with customer care, and they told me the MNP request had been rejected again because there was an outstanding bill for this month.

 I told them I am willing to submit any amount they want to accept the MNP request.

 They declined and told me to revisit the stores and raise a fresh request and even told me to pay the unbilled amount to make sure the balance is negative (means overpay) so they don’t have any reason to reject the request.

 I had no choice, so I did that.

-Finally, I received a call from the Nodal officer after 2 days of writing the email.
+Finally, I received a call from the Nodal officer after two days of writing the email.
 He was sorry for the bad experience and apologized for the trouble.

-Finally, The operator accepted the request, and I got a confirmation message that my number is ported out.
+Finally, The operator accepted the request, and I got a confirmation message that my number was ported out.

-Let’s talk about the solution, everyone faces some challenges but don’t be disheartened by these small issues.
-Firstly, talk to the customer care executive, no matter how angry you are, keep raising a ticket till they try to provide a solution.
+First, talk to the customer care executive, no matter how frustrated you are, keep reminding them till they provide a solution.

-Secondly, can visit the nearby telecom operator store and ask for MNP request.
+Secondly, you can visit the nearby telecom operator store and ask for an MNP request.
 Yes, it is time-consuming and troublesome, but necessary.

-Thirdly, If you have access to email, start an email chain to customer care team detailing everything.
-If it is not solved look for the escalation matrix, usually can mark the email to nodal officer and higher-ups.
+Thirdly, If you have access to email, start an email chain to the customer care team detailing everything.
+If it is not solved look for the escalation matrix, which usually can mark the email to the nodal officer and higher-ups.